 Meanings of Practicality

 Practicality means being concerned with what is effective, realistic, and achievable in real-world situations.
 It emphasizes usefulness over abstract ideas and favors action over theory.
-Someone with a sense of practicality tends to consider cost, efficiency, and feasibility before making decisions.
+Someone with a sense of practicality tends to consider cost, efficiency, and feasibility before making decisions, often aiming for an outcome that is actually deliverable.

 Definition